rahulunair/xpu_ray/README.md

 Models are cached in `${HOME}/.cache/huggingface` to improve load times and reduce bandwidth usage.

+## Benchmarking

+For load testing and performance benchmarking tools, see the `benchmarks` directory.

+The benchmarks include:
+- Stress testing
+- Concurrent request handling
+- Service health monitoring
+- Performance metrics collection

+See `benchmarks/README.md` for setup and usage instructions.

 ## Acknowledgments

 Built with Intel Extension for PyTorch, Hugging Face Diffusers, and Ray Project